plenoptic-org/plenoptic/joss_paper/paper.md

 Our library includes several Jupyter notebook tutorials designed to be accessible to researchers in the fields of machine learning, and computational neuroscience, and perceptual science.
 ``Plenoptic`` provides an exciting avenue for researchers to probe their models to gain a deeper understanding of their internal representations.

+# Statement of Need

+# Overview

 # Acknowledgements

-KB, WB, LRD, PEF, and NP each contributed equally to this work.
+KB, WB, LRD, PEF, and NP each contributed equally to this work; and names are listed alphabetically.
 EPS was funded by the Howard Hughes Medical Institute.
 EPS and KB were funded by Simons Institute.

 For a quick reference, the following citation commands can be used: